Cremation Urn 101

 Cremation Urns are an age-old tradition that are the subject of a wide variety of common questions, from the practical to the curious to the mysterious.
 Below are some answers to a sampling of a few of the most typical questions asked of urn experts.

 How can I know what size cremation urn I will need?

-The memorial industry’s rule of thumb on this question is that you need one cubic inch of urn space for each pound a person weighs.
+The memorial industry’s rule of thumb on this question "What size Cremation Urn do I need?" is that you need one cubic inch of urn space for each pound a person weighs.
 So, ashes for, say, a 200 pound person can be reasonably assumed to fit in a 200 cubic inch urn.
 The rule of thumb, in fact, is usually bit conservative, so the ashes for someone even a little heavier than 200 pounds would likely still fit into a 200 cubic inch urn.
 It should be noted, however, that the amount of ashes produced in cremation can vary according to variety of factors.
 So, for most precise results, you may want to wait until after the ashes are available to select an urn.
 In general, though, the rule of thumb is very reliable.